Wound care & medical devices

 Stability: 5 years shelf life.

-Other: Odourless, Colourless, Easy to formulate, Surface active / adhesive, Non-volatile and very stable.
+Other: Colourless and odourless in finished product formulation, Easy to formulate, Surface active / adhesive, Non-volatile and very stable.

 FeF Quats are effective at all pH levels.
 However their effectiveness increases when the pH increases.
 The higher the pH, the lower the concentration needed to obtain an antimicrobial effect.
 As opposed to bacteriostatic/fungistatic compounds which only prevent micro-organisms from dividing (growing), Quats are bactericidal/fungicidal, meaning they will kill micro-organisms, whether they are in a growth phase or not.

 Some antibiotics under given conditions are more effective than antimicrobials.
 However, in general, they only work if the micro-organism is in a growth phase, and so cannot be used as an antimicrobial.

 FeF Quats have been tested against several relevant microbial strains, and shown to be effective against a wide range of microorganisms at low concentrations.
 FeF Quats are compared here with ethanol and with a positive control containing Meropenem (a broad-spectrum antibiotic).

 Table 1: Minimal Inhibitory Concentrations.
 Mean results in % or μg/ml.